Parent Advisory Board

 EFCNI’s Parent Advisory Board was launched in 2013 .
 The ten international members of the board are elected for five years by our partner parent organisations and meet quarterly in digital meetings as well as once a year at the Parent Organisation Summit to discuss upcoming milestones and how to achieve them.
 To acknowledge the valuable input from the patient’s perspective, the Patient Advisory Board (PAB) was renamed into Parent and Patient Advisory Board (PPAB) in 2023.

-Our current Parent and Patient Advisory Board includes representatives from Australia, Bulgaria, Canada, Ghana, Greece, Ukraine, USA, Lithuania, Northern Ireland and Portugal.
+Our current Parent and Patient Advisory Board includes representatives from Australia, Bulgaria, Canada, Ghana, Greece, Ukraine, USA, Lithuania, Tanzania and Portugal.

 Parent and Patient Advisory Board (May 2023-April 2027)